myozawlatt/adventofcode/README.md

-# Advent Of Code puzzle solution
+# Advent Of Code puzzle solutions